kilin-math/kilin-math.github.io/_posts/2026-09-01-gtiit-workshop.markdown

 ### Schedule, abstracts, materials
 The schedule will be updated as talks and discussion sessions are confirmed.
+All talks are in  E2-106, SC.

-Monday, 31 August, 10:00, E2-106, SC.
+Monday, 31 August, 10:00.
 (Nikita Kalinin) Introduction to sandpiles.
 Open problems.

-Monday, 31 August, 16:15, E2-106, SC.
+Monday, 31 August, 16:15.
 (Nikita Kalinin) Introduction to sandpile groups.

-Wednesday, 2 September, 10:00, E2-106, SC.
+Wednesday, 2 September, 10:00.
 (Anrdey Kupavskii) Introduction to extremal combinatorics.

 ---

 ---

-Wednesday, 2 September, 10:00, E2-106, SC.

 <details>
-<summary><strong>(Guillaume Tahar) Simplicial arrangements and the geometry of planar cubic curves</strong></summary>
+<summary><strong>(Wednesday, 2 September, 10:00, Guillaume Tahar) Simplicial arrangements and the geometry of planar cubic curves</strong></summary>

 In their solution to the orchard-planting problem, Green and Tao established a structure theorem which proves that in a line arrangement in the real projective plane with few double points, most lines are tangent to the dual curve of a cubic curve.
 We provide geometric arguments to prove that in the case of a simplicial arrangement, the aforementioned cubic curve cannot be irreducible.
 Combining this theorem with a rigidity result on regular simplicial arrangements, we obtain that Grünbaum's conjectural asymptotic classification of simplicial arrangements holds under the additional hypothesis of a linear bound on the number of double points.
 This is a joint work with Dmitri Panov.